DFE-Digital/refer-serious-misconduct/README.md

 FeatureFlags::Feature.create(name: :eligibility_screener, active: true)
 ```

+Feature flags are made available via the gem https://github.com/DFE-Digital/govuk_feature_flags which is mounted as a rails engine.

+In order to access the back office web interface you need have the `developer` flag enabled on your `Staff` account.

 ### Notify

 If you want to test and simulate sending emails locally, you need to be added